Northeastern University: Ice hockey

 The men's and women's hockey teams compete in the Hockey East conference.
-Northeastern defeated Boston College, 4–2, to win the 2019 Beanpot. and in 2020, Northeastern beat Boston University, 5–4, in overtime to win the Beanpot for the third year in a row before losing in 2022 in the finals to Boston University.
+Northeastern defeated Boston College, 4–2, to win the 2019 Beanpot.
+In 2020, Northeastern beat Boston University, 5–4, in overtime to win the Beanpot for the third year in a row before losing in 2022 in the finals to Boston University.
 Northeastern also won the 2023 Beanpot in a shootout against Harvard and again in 2024 in a 4–3 OT win against Boston University.
-In addition to winning the Beanpot title, Northeastern took home both awards with the award for most valuable player being presented to Adam Gaudette and the Eberly Award being presented to Cayden Primeau who had a save percentage of .974 (making him the goalie with second highest save percentage to win the award in the 44 years the award has been given).
+In addition to winning the Beanpot title, Northeastern took home both awards, with the award for most valuable player being presented to Adam Gaudette and the Eberly Award being presented to Cayden Primeau, who had a save percentage of .974 (making him the goalie with the second-highest save percentage to win the award in the 44 years the award has been given).

+Greek life

+Fraternity and Sorority Life (FSL) at Northeastern includes twelve sororities and thirteen fraternities representing over 3,600 undergraduate students, approximately 16% of the university's undergraduate student population.
+As of Spring 2026, the average chapter size for Northeastern's National Panhellenic Conference sororities is 208 and the average chapter size for Northeastern's Interfraternity Council fraternities is 110.
+In 2025, The Huntington News reported record-breaking recruitment numbers for Northeastern University sororities, highlighting a surge in campus engagement.
+During the 2024–2025 academic year, chapters completed over 44,000 hours of community service and raised more than $432,000 in philanthropy.
+Every semester, Northeastern's Interfraternity and Panhellenic Councils host "Greek Sing" and "Take It To The Floor", signature themed dance competitions that raise $200,000 annually for local philanthropies.